raylu/summit/README.md

 This is the repository that contains the source code of Summit for Lemmy.

+**Below is where I keep notes to myself so if it seems like non-sense that's why.**

 ## Release process

 1. Create a new release post on https://lemmy.world/c/summit.
 Feature post.